 Retention and Career Planning Initiatives

-The Advising and Certification Office engages in efforts to enhance student retention and success, which are aligned with CAEP Standard 3 Progression and Support and informed by research related to student support and retention.
+The Advising and Certification Office engages in efforts to enhance student retention and success, which are aligned with CAEP Standard 3 Monitoring and Supporting Candidate Progression and informed by research related to student support and retention.
 In addition, staff support candidates’ career readiness, employment and certification, in Connecticut and nationally.

 Academic Support: